Get Your Container Doors Opening Like New Again

 Everything Will Rust Eventually

-Shipping containers can rust, and while Cor-ten steel displays high resistance to corrosion, it doesn’t eliminate rest entirely and unfortunately, in in the right environment, the protective oxide film on the metal’s surface comes into contact with both oxygen and water an oxidation reaction occurs leading to rusting.
-A container which is continuously exposed to salty sea air will rust much faster than one in alternating wet and dry climate cycles.
+Shipping containers can rust, and while Cor-ten steel displays high resistance to corrosion, it doesn’t eliminate rest entirely and unfortunately, in the right environment, the protective oxide film on the metal’s surface comes into contact with both oxygen and water an oxidation reaction occurs leading to rusting.
+A container that is continuously exposed to salty sea air will rust much faster than one in alternating wet and dry climate cycles.
 When buying a container you want to mostly be looking at any points of contact or points that bear a lot of weight.
 This would include the roof, corners, and floors!

 How to Loosen up Your Doors